About Us

 Mission Statement

-Women of Cinematic Arts is a collective of female and gender-nonconforming graduates of USC’s School of Cinematic Arts.
-Through an engaging slate of professional and social programming, we offer opportunities for our members to band together, support each other from graduation to retirement, and dismantle inequality in the entertainment industry.
+Through an engaging slate of professional and social programming, we foster an environment for our members to create community, support each other from graduation to retirement and strive for parity in the entertainment industry by hiring and mentoring women.

 Values Statement